 In the morning, cook quinoa as directed, adding the vegetables and cheese until liquid is absorbed.
 Be sure to use A2 cow, sheep or goat milk cheese.
 Top with a fried sunny-side up egg (or a soft-boiled egg or poached egg) and enjoy this nutrient-dense, fresh and satisfying breakfast.

 One of my favorite breakfast foods is eggs.
 Scrambled, poached or fried in coconut oil, they are a great source of nutrition.
-When added to quinoa, it really gets your energy going for the day!
+When added to quinoa, it really gets your energy going for the day.
 Try this quinoa scramble with avocado for a delicious grain-free, hearty and nutrient-dense breakfast.
-Mix it up by adding a spicy salsa or black beans for extra boost!
+Mix it up by adding a spicy salsa or black beans for an extra boost.

 Quinoa Recipes for Lunch

-Filling and satisfying, this salad is packed with cucumbers, tomatoes and scallions, and is easily prepared in advance.
+This is one of the quinoa side dish recipes that are filling and satisfying.
+This salad is packed with cucumbers, tomatoes and scallions and is easily prepared in advance.
 Don’t worry about the garlic in the salad dressing; the fresh mint and fresh parsley are natural breath fresheners.
 Quinoa tabbouleh travels well, making it perfect as a healthy lunch at your desk, or packed into school lunches.

-Packed with all of the flavors you love from Italy, this quinoa infused caprese salad is perfect for lunch, or a quick dinner.
-Quick and easy to prepare, the combination of tomatoes, basil, and mozzarella, topped ever so lightly with olive oil is satisfying and healthy.
+Packed with all of the flavors you love from Italy, this quinoa salad recipe is perfect for lunch, or a quick dinner.
+Quick and easy to prepare, the combination of tomatoes, basil and mozzarella, topped ever so lightly with olive oil is satisfying and healthy.

 The recipe calls for red quinoa, adding to the visual appeal, but any color of quinoa will suffice.
 Speed up the preparation by using leftover quinoa, and in just a matter of minutes, you can be enjoying this light, flavorful and healthy lunch.